 This level of detail is beneficial for homeowners who are considering significant renovations or upgrades.
 It can cost between $650 and $900 and usually takes a full day.
 If you aren’t making significant changes to your home and its structure, you likely will not need this level of detail from your auditor.

-Benefits of Home Energy Audits
+Benefits Of Home Energy Audits

 Energy audits are crucial for understanding how your home uses energy and identifying ways to make it more efficient.
 With rising energy costs, an audit can point out areas where you can save.
 Additionally, making energy-efficient upgrades can increase the value of your home, making it a win-win situation.